Learning Manifold Patch-Based Representations of Man-Made Shapes: Algorithm

-To do so, we train a CNN, which takes as input a $128\times128$ raster image of a sketch.
-We use an encoder-style architecture, consisting of seven convolutional layers followed by seven residual blocks \cite{he2016deep}, two additional alternating convolutional layers and residual blocks, two fully-connected layers with 512 and 256 units, respectively, and a final fully-connected layer with size equal to the appropriate output dimension.
-We use the ELU nonlinearity \cite{clevert2015fast} after each layer except for the last; LayerNorm \cite{ba2016layer} after each convolutional and residual layer, except for the first; and dilated convolutions in the residual blocks \cite{yu2015multi}.
-We train each network on a single Tesla K80 GPU, using Adam \cite{krizhevsky2012imagenet} with learning rate $10^{-4}$ and batch size 16.
-At each iteration, we sample 5,000 points from the predicted and target shapes.
-Training the model takes approximately 12 hours, and a forward pass takes approximately 270 milliseconds.
-Our entire pipeline is illustrated in Figure~\ref{fig:pipeline}.
+Our network inputs one or more $128\!\times\!128$ images and outputs patch parameters.
+The architecture is ResNet-18 \citep{he2016deep} followed by hidden layers with 1024, 512, and 256 units, and an output layer with size equal to the output dimension.
+Final layer weights are initialized to zero with bias equal to the template parameters.
+For multi-view input, we encode each image and do max pooling over the latent codes.
+We use ReLU and batch normalization after each layer except the last.
+We train each network for 24 hours on a Tesla V100 GPU, using Adam \citep{kingma2014adam} and batch size 8 with learning rate 0.0001.
+At each iteration, we sample 7,000 points from the predicted and target shapes.
+Our pipeline is illustrated in Fig.~\ref{fig:pipeline}b.